When we talk about environmental racism, we’re talking about the disproportionate burden of environmental hazards placed on people of color.

 A 2018 study by Environmental Protection Agency scientists found that people of color on average faced a 28% higher health burden compared to the general population thanks to living in proximity to facilities emitting particulate pollution like soot.
-For Black Americans, the findings were especially troubling, with a 54% greater health burden reported.
+For Black individuals and families, the findings were especially troubling, with a 54% greater health burden reported.

 To be sure, community wealth often plays a central role in determining environmental policies, particularly regarding land use, zoning, construction permits, and regulation enforcement.
 The result is that low-income families of every color are exposed to more pollution than their more-affluent peers.
 But even when wealth is taken into account, researchers still find a greater correlation between race and exposure to environmental hazards.

-The environmental justice movement challenges injustice and unequal treatment of people of color, working to raise awareness and end the inequities that mean Black Americans breathe 56% more pollution than they produce and Latinos breathe 63% more – while Whites breathe 17% less – for example.
+The environmental justice movement challenges injustice and unequal treatment of people of color, working to raise awareness and end the inequities that mean Black and Latino individuals and families breathe 56–63% more pollution than they produce.
+All while white people breathe 17% less.
+And that’s just one example.

 In the US, the movement was born in the 1970s, when Black activists in Warren County, North Carolina organized to fight toxic dumping in their community.
 Right around the same time, in Houston, Texas, activists like Dr. Robert Bullard began researching and challenging racist policies that lead to 82% of the city’s trash being dumped in Black communities – despite the fact that Black residents made up only 25% of the population.